Programs & Services

 - Student field experiences

 All services are tailored to meet the needs of the partnering organization, based on the total amount of match dollars committed and identified need.
 The collaboration is formalized through a non-monetary interlocal agreement.
-CASE for Kids ASI collaborators for 2017-2018 are Alief ISD, Boys and Girls Club of Houston, Harris County Public Libraries and Precinct One.
+CASE for Kids ASI collaborators for 2018-2019 are Alief ISD, Boys and Girls Club of Houston, Harris County Public Libraries, Precinct One and Precinct Two.

 ASI Collaborator Eligibility Requirements